Tia-H/Tia-H/README.md

 # Hi, I’m Tia
-I am a highly motivated and detail-oriented Computer Science student at the University of Pretoria, passionate about software development and emerging technologies.
+I am a highly motivated and detail-oriented Computer Science student, passionate about software development and emerging technologies.
 With strong skills in programming, problem-solving, and software engineering, I strive to build efficient, scalable, and high-quality systems.
-As an aspiring full-stack developer, I enjoy exploring computer graphics, cybersecurity, and AI.

 🎓 Studying BSc Computer Science at the University of Pretoria (3rd year)
 - Aspiring fullstack developer